ECMA-262-3 in detail. Chapter 2. Variable object.

 In this article we have moved further forward in studying of objects related with execution contexts.
 I hope the material is useful and has clarified some aspects and ambiguities which, probably, you had before.
 Further by the plan, the next chapters will be devoted to the Scope chain, Identifier resolution and, as consequence, Closures.

-If you have questions, I will answer them with pleasure in comments.
+If you have questions, feel free to ask them in comments.

 Additional literature